Edward Wood, 1st Earl of Halifax: Churchill as Prime Minister

 At 4.30 pm that afternoon Chamberlain held another meeting, attended by Halifax, Churchill, and the leader and the deputy leader of the opposition Labour Party (Clement Attlee and Arthur Greenwood respectively).
 He asked the Labour leaders if they would agree to serve in a coalition government.
-They replied that it might be possible but only with a different Prime Minister and that before they could give an official answer, they would need the approval of Labour's National Executive Committee, then in Bournemouth preparing for the annual conference which was to start on the Monday.
+They replied that it might be possible but only with a different prime minister and that before they could give an official answer, they would need the approval of Labour's National Executive Committee, then in Bournemouth preparing for the annual conference which was to start on the Monday.
 They were asked to telephone with the result of the consultation by the following afternoon.
 In his diary entry for 9 May, written up the following morning, Halifax later wrote:

-I had no doubt at all in my own mind that for me to succeed him would create a quite impossible situation.
-Apart altogether from Churchill's qualities as compared with my own at this particular juncture, what would in fact be my position?
-Churchill would be running Defence, and in this connexion one could not but remember the relationship between Asquith and Lloyd George had broken down in the first war...
-I should speedily become a more or less honorary Prime Minister, living in a kind of twilight just outside the things that really mattered.

 The Labour leaders telephoned at 5 pm on the 10th to report that the party would take part in a coalition government, although it had to be under the leadership of someone other than Chamberlain.
-Accordingly, Chamberlain went to Buckingham Palace to tender his resignation, recommending that the King ask Churchill to form a government.
-On doing so, one of Churchill's first actions was to form a new, smaller War Cabinet by replacing six of the Conservative politicians with Greenwood and Attlee, retaining only Halifax and Chamberlain.
+Accordingly, Chamberlain went to Buckingham Palace to tender his resignation, recommending that George VI ask Churchill to form a government.
+On doing so, one of Churchill's first actions was to form a new, smaller War cabinet by replacing six of the Conservative politicians with Greenwood and Attlee, retaining only Halifax and Chamberlain.

-Churchill's political position was weak, although he was popular with the Labour and Liberal Parties for his stance against appeasement in the 1930s.
+Churchill's political position was weak, although he was popular with the Labour and Liberal parties for his stance against appeasement in the 1930s.
 He was unpopular in the Conservative Party, however, and he might not have been the choice of the King.
 Halifax had the support of most of the Conservative Party and of the King and was acceptable to the Labour Party.
 His position as a peer was a merely technical barrier given the scale of the crisis, and Churchill reportedly was willing to serve under Halifax.
 As Lord Beaverbrook said, "Chamberlain wanted Halifax.
 Labour wanted Halifax.
 Sinclair wanted Halifax.
 The Lords wanted Halifax.
 The King wanted Halifax.
 And Halifax wanted Halifax."
-Only the last sentence was incorrect, however; Halifax did not want to become Prime Minister.
+Only the last sentence was incorrect, however; Halifax did not want to become prime minister.
 He believed that Churchill's energy and leadership skills were superior to his own.